RY997/Thesis/thesis.typ

   The entirety of the programming exercise demands manual adaptation either through the online Code Editor or within a local Integrated Development Environment (IDE).
 It is crucial to acknowledge that the feature set of the online code editor might not be as extensive as that of a local IDE.
 However, opting for a local IDE involves additional configuration efforts and the necessity to clone the repository for each exercise.

 == Proposed System
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: If you leave out the section “Current system”, you can rename this section into “Requirements”.

-  based on current Iris system
-]
 We propose Iris code editor system which is enhanced with generative AI capabilities.
 Through collaboration with an embedded ChatGPT-style chatbot, instructors can effortlessly articulate their vision for the exercise, witnessing the Code Editor automatically adapt to their specifications.
 This innovative approach empowers instructors with the flexibility to maintain full control over the exercise while allowing the AI to seamlessly introduce numerous additions or modifications.
 The generated content, shaped by the AI, can span the entirety of the exercise or be as concise as a single line of code.
 This streamlined and intuitive process not only accelerates exercise creation but also fosters a dynamic and collaborative environment between instructors and artificial intelligence, unlocking new possibilities for engaging and effective programming education.
 In the following, we will describe the functional and non-functional requirements of Iris code editor system using the Requirements Analysis Document Template in [BD09]

 === Functional Requirements
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: List and describe all functional requirements of your system.
-Also mention requirements that you were not able to realize.
-The short title should be in the form “verb objective”

-  - FR1 Short Title: Short Description.
-  - FR2 Short Title: Short Description.
-  - FR3 Short Title: Short Description.
-]
 Functional requirements stand independent of implementation details, specifically focusing on describing the interactions between the system and its environment, as articulated in [BD09].

 - FR1 Chat with Iris in Code Editor: The user can chat with Iris via a chat window in Code Editor.